morpheus65535/tesla_preheat/README.md

 ## Usage

-You must provide a valid anti-captcha.com APIKEY to solve the reCaptcha implemented by Tesla.
-You should bind a volume to store the cached token outside the container.
+You should bind a volume to store the configuration file and cached token outside the container.

-Here are some example snippets to help you get started creating a container.
+If you want to use it directly (without Docker), install `requirements.txt` with PIP and run `main.py`.

 ### docker